Marlonoleole/Arduino-Webserver/README.md

+# Note, The current Readme is deprecated as the project has been redesigned from the ground
 # Arduino-Webserver
 A project to allow an arduino to be used as a webserver so that iot Projects can hosts their own websites or allow connections from another device using html requests.
+This si partly as a way to learn and to develop something fun, that can be integrated into other projects :)

 # Current Status
 The project can be run on a Mega 2560 as the device supports hardware serial interupts. that is to say a if a serial event happens from the serial network device the execution of the program will be interrupted and the connection will be handled.